Lightcaster-Studios/lightcaster-studios.github.io/beamerman/how-to-play.md

 ## How to Win
 Shoot lazers and kill your enemies!

 Use reflected lazers to increase the damage to your enemies!

 Break crates to get powerups!

 You only have 8 lives!

 **Mayhem Mode:** When time runs out, the floor will fall beneath your feet.
 Dropping off the arena is an instant death!

+## Scoring
+Players are able to gain bonus points through a variety of actions.

+Try to use more reflected lazers against your opponents to earn more points and go for a high score!

 ## Powerups
 ### Permanent Powerups